Choosing the Right Decodable Books for Your Students

 Decodable Books and Stories contain only the letters, sounds, and learned words that have been taught to a student.
 This highly controlled vocabulary encourages the use of decoding strategies and discourages guessing at unfamiliar words.
 Illustrations may support and enhance the text but should NOT be used for guessing how to pronounce words.
 These books promote errorless learning by sticking with patterns the student has been taught to decode.
 At least 95% of each book should contain words the student can sound out.

 These books do have limitations.
 The scope and sequence of sounds presented will vary across different programs and publishers.
 Be sure to check out the various levels before deciding if a particular book or series is right for your student.
 Another concern is that the books written for the early levels of these programs may limit exposure to rich syntax and vocabulary.
 Be sure to share more complex books by reading aloud to your students or by using audio books as well as programs like Bookshare or Learning Ally so that students have the opportunity to listen to more complex text.
 Many schools offer students with dylexia subscriptions to Learning Ally.
-If your child does not have access to Learning Ally books and you are a parent who would like to purchase the service on your own, check out their website and the page for SOLUTIONS FOR HOME
+If your child does not have access to Learning Ally books and you are a parent who would like to purchase the service on your own, check out their website and the page for SOLUTIONS FOR HOME.

 Many decodable books contain illustrations aimed at young children and may not appeal to older readers.
 Authors must manipulate the text to include a limited vocabulary set and this can result in stilted storytelling.
 Finally, because the text is so controlled, it is difficult to include stories that contain non-fiction subjects.